VegaDeftwing/OpGuidesHugoSrc/content/posts/HCI2.md

 Essentially, if my inputs are limited, there's a limited number of solutions.
 The MC6 does offer multiple pages of inputs by stepping on two buttons at once to either page up or page down, but that's not as good as just sending messages to the device to let it know that I've switched what I'm doing and that it should switch it's active page/profile/whatever accordingly, the problem there is that has to be set up manually.
 With context sensitivity in theory devices could change the way they behave to be optimal for what you're working on.
 Right now I have the Stinky Footboard set to control media playback (⏯️, ⏭️, ⏮️, 🔇) but that's currently *all* it is set to, and that seem like a bit of a waste.
 Sure, I could set up multiple profiles, but without them being context aware that's a bit of a moot point.
 And, alright, I think the original driver software for it as well as the software for most of my 'gaming' peripherals supports checking what the running program is, but that seems like a really bad solution and instead should be something the OS handles by letting the devices send generic button up/down events and doing **ALL of the mapping in software**.

-The other relevant point would be the ability for inter-peripheral communication - basically, your mouse should be able to 'talk' to your keyboard and vis-versa.
+The other relevant point would be the ability for **inter-peripheral communication** - basically, your mouse should be able to 'talk' to your keyboard and vis-versa.
 This becomes a bit redundant if as mentioned above all the mapping and meaning of buttons is defined in software, but the point would be that a key-combo could change your mouse's DPI, or holding a button on your mouse could put your keyboard into a one-handed mode.

 **Pen Tablets**

 Honestly, most pen tablets are reasonably good.
-Not all of them have great latency, map super well between the pen's nibb and the actual pointer on the screen, and the majority *don't* support touch, which probably isn't ideal.
+Not all of them have great latency, map super well between the pen's nibb and the actual pointer on the screen, and the majority *don't* support touch, which probably isn't ideal, but in general they do the job well enough, or, would, if you only counted teh hardware.

 *Waring, the following is a rant about drivers on Windows:* This is interesting as the hardware is actually reasonably competent, while the software is largely so incredibly god awful that it is somehow impressive.
 While I realize this is totally anecdotal, one pen tablet I've used on Windows the driver software is so bad that it actually randomly takes over as the focused application about once every 15 minutes, meaning whatever line you were in the middle of drawing just *stops* and you have to click on the program again to keep going.
 But, like, even with more competent driver stacks there's like a 6 different options for pen pressure: Wintab, Windows Ink, the option to 'Use the device as a mouse pointer' ...
 It's so incredibly confusing and the required options per application vary wildly.
 To make matters worse, most of the drivers completely shit themselves if one display is scaled for HiDPI and another isn't.
 On Linux, ironically, I've actually had very good luck with pen tablets.